nnn

 33) Salmon Patties

-Most people are surprised to find that canned salmon makes good patties when you bind it with egg and either breadcrumbs or crushed crackers.
-Once bound, you can pan-fry the patties until they’re crisp and serve them with sauces that you can prepare in a matter of seconds: mayonnaise and mustard, or yogurt and lemon.
-Include a simple salad or steamed vegetables, and you have a real plate of food.
-Be careful checking for bones in the salmon.
-Some people are sensitive to that and some people don’t mind.
+Many people don’t realize that you can use canned salmon to make salmon patties, which are then bound with egg and either breadcrumbs or crushed crackers.
+Once you have mixed the ingredients you can pan-fry the patties until they are crispy and serve with sauces which can be made in seconds, like mayonnaise and mustard or yogurt with lemon.
+Add some simple salad or steamed vegetables and you have a proper plate of food.
+Check for bones in the salmon, as some people are sensitive to that while some don’t mind.

 34) Grilled Cheese Sandwich

-I prefer grilled cheese to be a bit more adventurous.
-Try adding kimchi, pickles, and sliced tomatoes, or even leftover roasted broccoli (yes, really).
-Just keep everything thin or else the sandwich will collapse.
-It also helps to put lots of butter on the outside of the bread and cook it over a low heat for a while.
-The end result is salty, tangy, melty comfort with a bit of an edge.
+Grilled cheese tastes better when you get a bit more creative.
+Adding kimchi, pickles, and sliced tomatoes or even some leftover roasted broccoli (yes, really) makes a great combo.
+Make sure everything is thin or else the sandwich will collapse.
+Putting a lot of butter on the outside of the bread and cooking it at low heat for a while helps a lot.
+The end result is salty, tangy, melty, and comfort with a bit of an edge.

 35) Greek Style Salad

-Chop the cucumbers and tomatoes.
-If available, add feta and dress with olive oil and vinegar or lemon.
-While optional, olives are nice to include; oregano, too.
-Pita or bread can be toasted to provide something to scoop with.
+For the Greek salad, chop some cucumber and tomatoes.
+If available, you can include feta and dress the salad with olive oil and vinegar or lemon.
+While optional, adding olives and oregano is nice.
+You can also toast some pita or bread to scoop with.
 It’s light, but not punishing, which is my favorite kind of salad.

 36) Loaded Nachos

-Nachos are what I turn to when I need to make dinner fun, and fast.
-Spread chips, add cheese, beans or leftover meat, then bake until melty and slightly browned.
-If you want to balance things out, top with salsa, hot sauce, or a quick chopped salad.
-Eat them while they are hot; cold nachos are a soggy, sad excuse for food.
+When I need to prepare a fun and quick dinner, I always go for nachos.
+Spread chips, add cheese, beans or the excess meat and bake until the cheese gets melty and a little browned.
+To balance those out, you can top with salsa, hot sauce, or a quick chopped salad.
+They should be ate while hot, because cold nachos are a sad excuse for food.

 Nathaniel Lee